 If vaccinations to prevent the disease are not administered before the onset of symptoms, death is almost certain.

-If there is evidence that someone has come into direct physical contact with a bat, and it is still alive and can be captured, contact a wildlife professional or pest control company to have someone capture it.
-Or, your local public health unit may be able to suggest someone to help.
+If someone has been bitten or scratched by a bat, the bat can be tested for rabies.
+If the bat is still alive and can be captured, contact a wildlife professional or a pest control company.
+Your local public health unit (http://www.immunizebc.ca/finder ) may also be able to suggest someone to help.

-If no one is available to capture the bat, and the previously scratched or bitten person (exposed) is willing, they can attempt to capture the bat themselves.
-Do not allow anyone who has not had rabies exposure to attempt to capture the bat, as this will increase their chance of contact with the potentially rabid animal.
-Remember that bats are protected under the Wildlife Act of BC and it is illegal to purposefully kill bats.
+If no one is available to capture the bat, and the person previously scratched or bitten (exposed) is willing, they can attempt to capture the bat themselves.
+Do not attempt to capture the bat if you have not had previous contact with it, as this will increase your chance of contact with a potentially rabid animal.

 - If the bat is inside, close all doors and windows in the area.

-- Put on a hat, leather gloves, a long-sleeved jacket, and pants.
+- Put on a hat, leather or puncture-proof gloves, a long-sleeved jacket, and pants.

 - Use a blanket, net, broom or towel to catch the bat (without touching it and while protecting any exposed area such as the face).

-- Use gloves to put it in a sealable container.
+- Use gloves to put the bat in a sealable container.

 - Place the container in a cool, safe place away from human or pet contact or put it into the fridge, which will make the bat go into hibernation.
 Do not kill the bat.

-- Call your local public health unit.
+- Call your local public health unit (http://www.immunizebc.ca/finder ).
 The bat will be tested for rabies.
-If it does not have rabies, no prevention will be necessary.
+If it does not have rabies, vaccination may not be necessary.

-- Dispose of the gloves used to transfer the bat
+- Dispose of gloves used to transfer the bat

-- If you find a dead bat in your yard, or near your home where your children or pets may find it -- and you are sure there has been no human contact -- you should pick it up with a shovel and bury it.
-Again, don't touch it!
-Wear disposable gloves, and afterwards wash your hands well with soap and warm water.
+- If you find a dead bat in your yard, or near your home where your children or pets may find it -- and you are sure there has been no human or pet contact -- you should pick it up with a stick and bury it while wearing disposable gloves.
+Afterwards, dispose of the gloves and the stick, and wash your hands well with soap and water.

-- If you can't bury the bat, pick it up with a stick, (wear disposable gloves) and put it in a plastic bag.
+- If you cannot bury the bat, pick it up with a stick while wearing disposable gloves.
+Put it in a plastic bag.
 Put this bag in a second plastic bag and seal it tight.
-Then put it in the garbage (unless prohibited by local by-law).
-After you have disposed of the stick, or disposable gloves, wash your hands well with soap and warm water for at least five minutes.
+Then put it in the garbage (unless prohibited by local by-law, contact your municipality).
+Afterwards, dispose of the gloves and the stick, and wash your hands well with soap and water.

-- If you know of bats living in a building and would like to learn more about how to safely evict them, see www.bcbats.ca. or contact the Ministry of Environment office.
+- If you know of bats living in a building and would like to learn more about how to safely evict them, see www.bcbats.ca or contact a pest control company.

-- If you will be traveling for a month or more to areas where rabies is often found in a number of different animals, consider being vaccinated against rabies before you go.
-Consult a travel clinic.
+If you will be traveling for a month or more to areas where rabies is often found in a number of different animals, consult a travel clinic to be vaccinated against rabies before you go.

-- If you do not have access to WHO-approved immune globulin and vaccine, consider returning to Canada immediately for medical attention.
+- If you do not have access to WHO-approved immune globulin and vaccine overseas, consider returning to Canada immediately for medical attention.